everest-engineering/lhotse/README.md

 The [media](https://github.com/everest-engineering/lhotse-media) module adds additional support for managing of image and video updates.
 It generates thumbnail images on the fly, caching them in the ephemeral file store for subsequent requests.
 Thumbnail sizes are limited to prevent the system from being overwhelmed by malicious requests.

-## ETag HTTP headers

-[ETag HTTP headers](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/ETag) are enabled by default for all API endpoints via a shallow filter.
-The filter is unaware of any changes made to underlying data so while clients may use the ETag to avoid unnecessary transfers and client side processing, there is no benefit to application server performance.

 # Project Info